Kalashnikov USA

-RWC Group LLC, doing business as Kalashnikov USA (KUSA), is a privately-owned American company that designs, manufactures and markets Kalashnikov-styled firearms for law enforcement, military and commercial markets.
+RWC Group LLC, doing business as Kalashnikov USA (KUSA), is a privately owned American company that designs, manufactures and markets Kalashnikov-styled firearms for law enforcement, military and commercial markets.
 Russian-made Kalashnikov rifles and other weapons cannot be imported to the U.S. due to sanctions.
 KUSA was formed to create these weapons locally.

 Kalashnikov USA, headquartered in Pompano Beach, Florida, is a brand name owned by RWC Group (Russian Weapons Company) LLC.
 Kalashnikov USA has no ownership connection to Kalashnikov Concern.

 History

-A sanction on the Russian defense sector was started by the United States in 2014, in response to the Russian military intervention in Ukraine.
+A sanction on the Russian defence sector was started by the United States in 2014, in response to the Russian military intervention in Ukraine.
 On June 30, 2015, Thomas McCrossin, CEO of Kalashnikov USA, announced that Kalashnikov USA would begin selling United States manufactured weapons.
 In May 2017, Kalashnikov USA started selling its KS-12 semi-automatic shotgun.
-The Kalashnikov USA plant in Pompano Beach cannot sell directly to the customer, only to Federal Firearms Licensed retailers.
+In 2018, the company was under scrutiny due to possible ties with Russia.

+In 2024, the company filled for bankruptcy.